Craft and design projects in Denmark and abroad

 Examples of projects that the committee may fund include:

-• Exhibitions and dissemination projects that involve works by contemporary artists and designers in Denmark and/or abroad.
+- Exhibitions and dissemination projects as well as exhibition series and annual programmes that involve works by contemporary artists and designers in Denmark and/or abroad.

 Find out more about how to apply if your project combines different art forms.